maxr21/belgiumsquad/content/team_posts/phase1.md

 ![API](/api.png)

-can also be foudn at: https://ibb.co/x8dF6Tfz
+can also be found at: https://ibb.co/x8dF6Tfz